mirrorworld-universe/mirage-js-sdk/README.md

 # Mirage Marketplace JS Client SDK
 This repository contains the client side JDK for the MirrorWorld marketplace repository.
-The core functions that it contains are the listing of assets, Bank of assets, canceling of listings, and gifting NF tees to specific Salina addresses.
+The core functions that it contains are the listing of assets, buying of assets, canceling of listings, and gifting NFTs to specific Solana addresses.

 [api-docs]: https://mirage-js-sdk.vercel.app/
 [**API Documentation**][api-docs]